 A trip to Florida equates to fun in the sun – and the water.
 Watersports are one of the best ways to keep cool while having fun, and Florida has many to choose from.
-The Florida’s repair specialists at All Dry USA have been a top providers of restoration services in Florida for years, and during that time, we’ve done them all.
+Florida’s repair specialists at All Dry USA have been a top providers of restoration services for years, and during that time, we’ve done them all.
 Here is a list of some of our favorites; give them a try next time you find yourself in the Sunshine State!

 1. Paddle Boarding

 Paddle Boarding is a newer exercise craze that is sweeping the nation.
 It is a great core workout, as well as lots of fun.
 Participants stand on long floating boards – similar in appearance to surfboards – and propel themselves through the water with a long-handled paddle.

 Paddle boarding is great because it is low impact and can be done almost anywhere.
 You can use paddle boarding purely as a form of exercise, but you can also go on paddle board tours along beaches, through marshes, and even in some city canals.
 Paddle boarding is big all over Florida; no matter where you go, you can probably find it in some form!